Trello Browser Extension

 Select Sign out.

-If you’ve pinned the Trello extension, you can also right click on the Trello extension and select Sign out.
+If you’ve pinned the Trello extension, you can also right-click on the Trello extension and select Sign out.

 Add a new card

-To save the page as a new card in your Inbox, select the Trello extension from the Extensions menu in your browser.
+To save the whole page as a new card in your Inbox, select the Trello extension from the Extensions menu in your browser.
 This will automatically save the page as a new card.

 The card will include:

-The page’s title and meta description
+The page’s title and meta description if one is available

 A link to the source page